adarshp/MultiCAT/README.md

   - The code for the CLC detection baseline is in the `CLC` folder.
   - The code for the DA/AP classification tasks as well as the LLaMA-3 baselines for sentiment/emotion classification is in the `DA` folder.
+  - The code for the 'Multitask' and 'Stratified' baselines for sentiment and emotion recognition is in the `sent_emo` folder.
   - The code for the other baseline results will be added soon.
 - The code for the score prediction results and the $\chi^2$ analyses are in the folder `score_prediction_and_chi2_analysis`.
+- Additional documentation for the database will be added soon.

 ## Web UI